PhoenixTales/wiki.gothicarchive.org/orcs.md

 - originally they were supposed to be named differently than `orcs`, but a suitable name was never invented
 - orcs culture reassembles `Klingons` / `Indians`
   - from an early design doc `Phoenix Hauptmissionen` (German: `Orkkultur: Klingonen/Indianer`)
+- `Culture is everything.
+All fighters are equally worthy (regardless of race or species) if they abide by the rules of nature.
+For example, the orcs pay just as much respect to a shadow beast as they do to their own kind - or to a human if he abides by the rules.`
+  - from an early design doc `Phoenix Hauptmissionen`
+  - German: `Kultur ist alles.
+Alle Kämpfer sind gleich würdig (egal welche Rasse oder Art), wenn sie sich an die Regeln der Natur halten.
+Einem Shadowbeast z.B. zollen die Orks genauso großen Respekt wie ihresgleichen – oder eben einem Menschen, wenn er sich an die Regeln hält.`

 ## Known living orcs